jrigassio/hivestats/README.md

 3. Run the install script:

 `./install.sh`
-* You may need to run this command with super-user privileges (`sudo bash install.sh`)
+* Depending on your environment, you may need to escalate to super-user privileges (`sudo bash install.sh`)

 ### Uninstalling hivestats
 1. Navigate to the unzipped directory
 2. Run the uninstall script:

 `./uninstall.sh`
-* Depending on your environment, you may need to run this command with super-user privileges (`sudo bash uninstall.sh`)
+* Depending on your environment, you may need to escalate to super-user privileges (`sudo bash uninstall.sh`)